 An intensive week-long Residency takes place in late August or early September of the first three academic years, and is held at the Antiochian VIllage Conference & Retreat Center in western Pennsylvania.

-Students who successfully complete the first three years of the Oriental Orthodox Concentration, and who satisfy the other prerequisites, may choose to enter a final (fourth) year leading to a M.Th. in Applied Orthodox Theology.
-The fourth year is dedicated to research and thesis composition focusing on a practical need in the Oriental Orthodox tradition.
+Students who successfully complete the required coursework of the Oriental Orthodox Concentration, and who hold a Bachelor’s degree, may choose to pursue a Master’s thesis during the final semester of their third year, leading to the degree of M.Th. in Applied Orthodox Theology.
 Students who do not wish to pursue the Master’s degree will receive the St. Stephen’s Certificate in Orthodox Theology.

 For a more detailed description of the Oriental Orthdox Concentration, including course descriptions, please see pp. 24-27 of the AHOS Catalog.